-Net research and development expenses for 1996, 1997 and 1998 were \$3.8 million, \$7.1 million and \$10.6 million, respectively.
-As of December 31, 1998, the Company had 140 employees dedicated to research and development activities, quality assurance and backline support.
+Net research and development expenses for 1997, 1998 and 1999 were \$7.1 million, \$10.6 million and \$18.9 million, respectively.
+At December 31, 1999, the Company had 219 employees dedicated to research and development activities, quality assurance and backline support.
 The Company is a member of the International Computer Security Association (ICSA) and the Secure Wide Area Networking Task Force.